Jules Patenôtre des Noyers

-Life

-Patenôtre was born in Baye (Marne).
+Early life

+Patenôtre was born in Baye (Marne) on 20 April 1845.
+He was the son of Charles Patenôtre (1814–1878) and Hortense Philipponnat (1822–1906).
+His paternal grandparents were Nicolas Pierre Patenôtre and Marie Justine (née Radet) Patenôtre.
+His maternal grandparents were Philippe Louis Philipponnat and Rosalie (née Bouché) Philipponnat.

 Educated at the École Normale Supérieure, he taught for some years in the Algiers lycée before he joined the diplomatic service in 1871.

+Career

 He took service from 1873 to 1876 in the North of Persia.
-In 1880, he was minister plenipotentiary in Stockholm, Sweden.
+In 1880, he was appointed minister plenipotentiary in Stockholm, Sweden, succeeding Robert de Tamisier.
+He served until 1883 when he was replaced by Charles Le Peletier d'Aunay.

+China

 In September 1883 he was named French minister to China and could conduct his most important mission in 1884, when he was sent as to regularize the French dominion in the Vietnamese protectorate state of Annam.
 The Harmand Treaty of 25 August 1883 had not been ratified by the French parliament and had upset the Chinese government.
 Patenôtre left Marseille at the end of April 1884 with a modified version of the treaty drafted by the Quai d'Orsay for signature by the king of Annam.
 At the end of May, he moved to a military vessel near Cap Saint-Jacques, learnt about the end of the Sino-French war and the Tientsin Accord of 11 May and received additional instructions from Paris.
 He arrived in Hải Phòng on 26 May and in Huế on 30 May, and started discussions with Nguyễn Văn Tường, the Regent.
 On 6 June 1884, the imperial Chinese seal - a symbol of the vassal status of Annam which had been given to Gia Long - was melted and the Patenôtre Treaty was signed.

 He then proceeded to Shanghai where he arrived on 1 July to settle with China the difficulties which had arisen over the evacuation of the Chinese troops from Tongking.
 The negotiation failed, and the French admiral Sébastien Lespès resumed hostilities against China in August 1884.
 The next year Patenôtre signed with Li Hongzhang a treaty of peace at Tientsin, by which the French protectorate in Annam and Tongking was recognized, and both parties agreed to remain within their own borders in the future.

-After serving as minister plenipotentiary in Morocco (1888–1891), Patenôtre was sent to Washington, D.C., where he was raised to the rank of ambassador in 1893.
-He was ambassador at Madrid from 1897 to 1902.
+Morocco

+From 1888 to 1891, Patenôtre served as Minister Plenipotentiary to the Sultanate of Morocco.
+In 1912, the Sultanate became a French protectorate when Sultan Abd al-Hafid signed the Treaty of Fez, following the French military occupation with the invasion of Oujda and the bombardment of Casablanca in 1907.